markneub/redditq/README.md

-# redditq: minimal image browser for reddit.com
+# redditq: minimal image browser for reddit

 redditq ([redditq.com](https://www.redditq.com/ "redditq.com")) is an image browser for [reddit](https://www.reddit.com/ "reddit.com").
 It features a minimal user interface and is designed to be controlled via keyboard shortcuts.